haihala/gmtk-2022/README.md

   - Reward for dog

 ### Encounters
-Encounter "Chase"
-- "A young adventurer stops you during your journey and challenges you to a race"
-  - Accept Challenge
-    - 50% / 50% Win/Lose
-    - Lose random amount of stamina
-    - On win, the adventurer helps you on your next fight
-  - Decline Challenge
-    - Pushes you around.
-    - Lose a round in your revolver
 Encounter "Mistake"
 - Yo, would you sell the dog for a handful?
   - No